GuiMarion/MultimodelEmbedding/README.md

 ## Oriented Object Programmation

-  In OOP we define objects that contain attributes (data) and class methods (functions) with the key-word $class$, each class contains a consctructor (__init__ in python) that is used to initialize the object.
+  In OOP we define objects that contain attributes (data) and class methods (functions) with the key-word *class*, each class contains a consctructor (__init__ in python) that is used to initialize the object.
 In python,

     class car: